-SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.) Debemos brindar información de una manera que sea apropiada para usted (en otros idiomas además del inglés, en braille, en letra grande o en formatos alternativos, etc.)
+SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan

+Section 1.1 We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, in braille, in large print, or other alternate formats, etc.) Debemos brindar información de una manera que sea apropiada para usted (en otros idiomas además del inglés, en braille, en letra grande o en formatos alternativos, etc.)